-Dr. Darrell Harris, Dean of the Chapel Darrell Harris is the founder of Star Song Records, a contemporary Christian music company.
+Dr. Darrell Harris, Vice President of Spiritual Life/Dean of the Chapel Darrell Harris is the founder of Star Song Records, a contemporary Christian music company.
 He developed and marketed the music of Twila Paris, Newsboys, Bill Gaither Trio and Vocal Band, and was the original publisher of The Complete Library of Christian Worship.
 He has served as the IWS Chaplain since its inception in 1999.
 Darrell is the recipient of the D.W.S.
 Honoraria from the Institute for Worship Studies.

 Carol Hart, Housing Coordinator Carol Hart graduated from Minnesota School of Business' Legal Secretarial program.
 She is a graduate of Rhema Bible Training Center with a certificate in Teaching.
-She has been the host Home Coordinator for ten years and is also working in the area of development and fundraising.
+She has been the Host Home Coordinator for more than ten years and is also working in the area of development and fundraising.